 Typically, the tighter the curl, the more prone to breakage, dryness, and frizz.
 So, once you understand your curl type, you will better understand what your unique, beautiful locks need!

-Don't shampoo daily.
+Don't shampoo daily

 You may also want to consider a pre-shampoo treatment.
 These are great at detangling and removing frizz from the hair as they can help protect the hair strands from losing natural oils during the shampoo process.

-Do condition (and deep condition) regularly.
+Condition (and deep condition) regularly.

 Wavy, curly, and kinky hair often lands on the dry, dull, and frizzy spectrum, so keeping your tresses well hydrated is crucial!
 Don't skip out on a high-quality conditioner designed for curly hair.
 How often you condition will depend on your specific curl type, and it will be a delicate balance between protein and moisture.
-Too much moisture will make your hair limp, whereas too much protein can leave your hair brittle.
-So, be sure to monitor the state of your hair and adjust your conditioner frequency as needed.
+Too much humidity will make your hair limp, whereas too much protein can leave your hair brittle.
+So, be sure to monitor the state of your hair and adjust your conditioning frequency as needed.

-Apply products to wet hair.
+Apply products to wet hair

 Conditioners and serums are beneficial to curly hair.
 It's best to apply these products while the hair is still wet to ensure they can penetrate your strands before frizz sets in.
 The more porous your curls, the dryer your hair can be, so scrunch products into wet hair with closed hands and try not to rake your fingers through your fragile curls.